 What is Peripheral Neuropathy?

-As Physical Therapists, we are trained to provide and administer interventions for the treatment of conditions including Neuropathy of the foot (Peripheal Neuropathy).
+As Physical Therapists, we are trained to provide and administer interventions for the treatment of conditions including Neuropathy of the foot (Peripheral Neuropathy).

-There are many causes of Peripheral Neuropathy, and physical therapy can be helpful regardless of the underlying cause through maintaining strength, mobility, and function.
+There are many causes of Peripheral Neuropathy.
+Physical therapy can be helpful regardless of the underlying cause through maintaining strength, mobility, and function.
 Patients that suffer from diabetic neuropathy can also benefit, but must also be diligent in controlling blood sugar levels.

 How it Works

 We utilize a combination of multiple treatments to improve the symptoms caused by Peripheral Neuropathy.